AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

     Side, top, and bottom view of a diffuser.

-Recall that this deformation is done to create a line jet entering the jet reverser in the bottom of the sedimentation tank.
+Recall that this deformation is done to create a line jet entering the jet reverser in the bottom of the clarifier.
 Diffusers are shaped by dipping the pipe stubs in hot oil, and then pushing the maleable and heated pipe onto a metal form, as shown in :numref:`figure_diffuser_fabrication`.
 This metal form is sized so that the target shape is achieved.

 .. _figure_diffuser_fabrication: